Ways to Experience the Amish in Lancaster, PA

 Buggy Rides

 Travel like the Amish do with a horse & buggy ride through the countryside.
-Places like A is for Amish, Aaron & Jessica’s and AAA Buggy Rides offer short rides that take you through the countryside with an Amish or Mennonite driver at the reigns or longer rides that allow you to get off the buggy and tour an Amish farm.
+Places like Aaron & Jessica’s and AAA Buggy Rides offer short rides that take you through the countryside with an Amish or Mennonite driver at the reigns or longer rides that allow you to get off the buggy and tour an Amish farm.
 When you stop, you may get a chance to chat with the family who calls the farm home, purchase tasty treats like cookies, whoopie pies, and homemade root beer, and learn about farming without the help of electricity.
 Along the way, drivers encourage questions, and can provide history and facts about the Amish lifestyle in Lancaster County.

 Mud Sales